OMRON

 Based on the OMRON Group Rules for Integrated Risk Management, the OMRON Group identifies and analyzes risks related to the Group from a global perspective every year, and designates important risks at the Executive Council.

-At its quarterly meetings, the Corporate Ethics and Risk Management Committee discusses and shares information on the occurrence of significant risks, environmental changes, and the status of risk mitigation measures.
-It also conducts a group-wide risk assessment to systematically promote initiatives.
+At its quarterly meetings, the Corporate Ethics and Risk Management Committee discuss and share important risks that are arising, changes in the environment, and the status of risk measures, while conducting Group-wide risk assessment, to systematically promoted its risk management initiatives.

 In operating our group, we have identified the following two significant Group risks.
 S Rank: Risks of utmost importance to the operation of the Group, which may jeopardize its survival or bring severe social liability, A Rank: Risks that impede the achievement of important group goals.
-We monitor the implementation of measures and changes in the risk situation.
-If the Group does not take appropriate measures for the significant Group risks, it will incur serious social responsibility.
-It could also lead to the failure of business strategy, resulting in the loss of corporate value.
+In order to keep these risks at an acceptable level without actualizing them, we monitor environmental changes and the status of implementation of measures.

 Overview of businesses and other risks

-Themes of significant Group risks based on the OMRON Group’s risk analysis conducted at the end of fiscal 2023 are presented in the table below.
-We will pay particular attention to risks associated with the implementation of NEXT2025, such as optimization of the business portfolio and the headcount and capacity of personnel, as well as group governance and compliance risks that may arise as we seek to accelerate business operations and improve profitability.
+Themes of significant Group risks based on the OMRON Group’s risk analysis conducted at the end of fiscal 2024 are presented in the table below.
+We will pay particular attention to risks associated with the implementation of NEXT2025 and group governance and compliance risks that may arise as we seek to accelerate business operations and improve profitability.

-For risk categories which the group focuses most on, we specify risk scenarios and response measures in Annual Securities Report, ‘Risks of Business, etc.’ section.
+For risk categories which the group focuses most on, we specify risk scenarios and response measures in Annual Securities Report, 窶漏isks of Business, etc.窶 section.

 Risk reporting and crisis management

-In case of crisis, if at all, we pursue “bad news first” rule by immediately reporting such risk to the appropriate level according to our Integrated Risk Management Rules.
-We have a central monitoring system in place to completely keep track of every stage, from reports received to necessary measures taken, in order to make sure to prevent recurrence.
+In case of crisis, if at all, we pursue 窶彙ad news first窶 rule by immediately reporting such risk to the appropriate level according to our Integrated Risk Management Rules.
+We have a central monitoring system in place to keep track of risks reported, and set up crisis management headquarters according to risk severeness to take necessary measures, in order to make sure to prevent recurrence.

 Raising risk sensitivity based on lessons of the past